-The search procedure starts with a model initialization which involves oversegmenting and under-clustering the acoustic stream into a larger number of clusters than the assumed number of true speakers, and training a GMM model on the acoustic data in each cluster.
-Various approaches can be applied to formulate the initial segmentation but linear segmentation is commonly used [10].
-In the artificial example illustrated in Fig. 2 we assume that there are not more than N = 2 true speakers.
-Initialization produces 3 GMMs which are connected to form a 3-state, ergodic HMM.
+The search procedure is initialized by over-segmenting or under-clustering the acoustic stream into a larger number of clusters than the assumed number of true speakers, and by training GMM models using the acoustic data in each cluster.
+Various approaches can be applied to formulate the initial segmentation but linear segmentation is commonly used [11].
+In the artificial example illustrated in Fig. 2 we assume that there are not more than N=2 true speakers.
+Initialization produces 3 GMMs which are connected to form a 3-state, ergodic HMM2.
 Using the initial HMM/GMMs the acoustic stream is re-segmented by Viterbi realignment before the models are refined according to the new segmentation.
-New models are re-estimated with an expectation maximization (EM) procedure which converges to a stable segmentation and a set of locally optimized GMMs after several iterations.
-Next, the new models are examined pairwise, and the two most similar are merged together to form a new GMM.
-Various distance metrics can be used to estimate model similarity and hence control merging.
-The most popular approaches involve the Bayesian information criterion (BIC) [11] and its variants.
-After a number of iterations of realignment and re-estimation a new, stable diarization hypothesis is obtained before the next cycle of model merging is considered.
-This process is repeated until an optimal speaker inventory (2 speakers in Fig. 2) is obtained according to some stopping criteria, which may also be based upon a BIC criterion.
-In each iteration, the number of speakers is reduced by one, and the speaker sequence (S) and segmentation (G) are optimized according to (1).
+New models are re-estimated with an expectation maximization (EM) procedure.
+After several iterations the process converges to a stable segmentation and a set of locally optimized GMMs.
+Next, the new models are examined in a pairwise fashion, and the two most similar are merged together to form a new GMM.

+2In practice the number of initial clusters would be much greater than the assumed number of true speakers.